wallarm/product-documentation/docs/latest/user-guides/triggers/trigger-examples.md

     [
         {
-            "summary": "[Wallarm] Trigger: New IP address was blacklisted", "description": "Notification type: ip_blocked\n\nIP address 1.1.1.1 was blacklisted until 2021-06-10 02:27:15 +0300.
-You can review blocked IP addresses in the \"Blacklist\" section of Wallarm Console.\nThis notification was triggered by the \"Notification about blacklisted IP\" trigger.\n\nClient: TestCompany\nCloud: EU\n", "details": {
+            "summary": "[Wallarm] Trigger: New IP address was blacklisted", "description": "Notification type: ip_blocked\n\nIP address 1.1.1.1 was blacklisted until 2021-06-10 02:27:15 +0300 for the reason Produces many attacks.
+You can review blocked IP addresses in the \"Blacklist\" section of Wallarm Console.\nThis notification was triggered by the \"Notification about blacklisted IP\" trigger.
+The IP is blocked for the application Application #8.\n\nClient: TestCompany\nCloud: EU\n", "details": {
             "client_name": "TestCompany",
             "cloud": "EU",
             "notification_type": "ip_blocked",
             "trigger_name": "Notification about blacklisted IP",
+            "application": "Application #8",
+            "reason": "Produces many attacks",
             "expire_at": "2021-06-10 02:27:15 +0300",
             "ip": "1.1.1.1"
             }